ntu-info/lotus-bf-frontend-LawderLin/README.md

 npm run dev # for local development

 npm run build # for server deployment; upload the ./dist folder to a server

+## Changes
+- Fixed content offset.
+- Imported Tailwind CSS for better layout.
+- Added "Add Location to Query" button to quickly search for coordinates.
+- Added another page button on top of retrieved studies for convenience.
+- Link study titles to their PubMed webpages.
+- Added link to the GitHub Page on top right